FuryanRasta/wars/tutorials/01_standard.md

 ## Mint to Deposit

 Before performing a buy \(mint-to-deposit\), we can query the current price to buy the tokens.
-Say we want to buy `10demo`, we can perform the query `bondscli q bonds buy-price 10demo`, which gives:
+Say we want to buy `10demo`, we can perform the query `warscli q wars buy-price 10demo`, which gives:

 ```bash
 {